SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 ## Objective
 ![](assets/module2/images/Module2_Overview.svg)<br>
+**Module 1** gave you a brief overview of HTTP requests and is the backbone for the most basic communication protocol between server.

 **Module 2** is mostly about:
-1. Setting up an HTTP request endpoint that will take a User submitted greeting
+1. Setting up an HTTP request endpoint that will process a User submitted greeting
-2. Convert the input fields into a `GreetingEvent`
+2. Translating the User inputted greeting into a `GreetingEvent` DTO (Data Transfer Object)
 3. PubSub the event through a kafka topic
-4. Log the event to stdout for us to verify the event was read from kafka
+   1. Producers will write event(s) to a topic
+   2. Consumers will read event(s) from a topic and log the event to **stdout**

 <br>